There are many diverse benefits of sustainability.

-It is important to consider where individuals and society derive their well-being from.
+It is important to consider where individuals and society derive their well-being.
 Many people think that the health of the economy is paramount and that individual and social well-being derives from that.
 This is not true.
 Whilst the economy exists to support the well-being of society, it is still only a subordinate component of society.
-The economy is entirely dependent on resources from nature to sustain it, as well as the energy of people to drive it.
+The economy is entirely dependent on natural resources to sustain it, as well as the energy of people to drive it.
 Society is also a part of the environment and is reliant on the well-being of the environment for life itself.

 So the priority of sustainability is Planet first, People second, Production third

 Environmental well-being is crucial to human well-being because that’s where all our physical resources come from.
 However, each year, we deplete resources and humanity uses over 1.5 times the biocapacity of the earth.
 Biocapacity is the amount of renewable resources produced by the earth that can be used by humans.
 It is only possible to use more resources than are supplied by diminishing and degrading the environment.
 Consequently, humans continually reduce the ability of the environment to provide the resources we will need in the future.
 The very definition of sustainability is ‘living within the earth’s biocapacity’.
 The overwhelming benefit of this is that the environment can thrive and continue to sustain people, and all life, indefinitely.

 Social and Individual well-being

 Sustainability supports individuals in many ways.
 This is epitomised in the practice of Voluntary Simplicity where the focus is on having less but experiencing life more.

 The benefits of simple living are profound.
 Instead of the produce-and-consume way of life, people are able to focus more on the things that really support well-being such as relationships, self-improvement and meaningful pursuits.

 Also, sustainability tends to promote healthier living, for example, it promotes walking or cycling over cars.
 It promotes fresh local food over processed food.
 Sustainability promotes warm, dry homes which ward off illness.
 It promotes the use of harmless natural products over synthetic ones.